wardenevanMU/IT1600MarkdownFinal/README.md

 This GitHub repository is a guide/tutorial on actions you can do to make the most out of your college experience.
 <br/>
 The project's target audience is current college students and high school seniors making their way to campus.

-College is a big change of pace from High School.
 <br/>
 Here are 8 tips to help you strive and make a name for yourself in College.
 <br/>